Organizers: E. Gordov

 In the second week, the Computational Information Technologies for Environmental Sciences Conference will take place.

 • Seasonal prediction;

 • Practical applications of long range forecasts.

-Speakers include: L. Batte, Meteo-France, France L. Ferranti, ECMWF, UK D. Hudson, BoM, Australia V. Khan, Hydrometcentre of Russia Li, June-Yee, University of Pusan, Korea B. Merryfield, CCMA, Canada R. Saural, CIMA, University of Buenos Aires, Argentina A. Tompkins, ICTP, Trieste, Italy M. Tolstykh, INM RAS, Russia
+Speakers include: L. Batte, Meteo-France L. Ferranti, ECMWF, UK D. Hudson, BoM, Australia V. Khan, Hydrometcentre of Russia Lee, June-Yi, University of Pusan, Korea B. Merryfield, CCMA, Canada R. Saural, CIMA, University of Buenos Aires, Argentina A. Tompkins, ICTP, Trieste, Italy M. Tolstykh, INM RAS, Russia

 The School invites applications from PhD students, early career scientists and national meteorological services specialists.
 A working knowledge of English language is required and a motivation letter in English forms part of the application process.
 Participants are expected to know how to handle NetCDF data and to visualize them.

-Eugeni Gordov (Institute of Monitoring of Climatic and Ecological Systems), Valentina Khan (North Eurasia Climate Centre (NEACC, RCC WMO)), Doug Smith (The Met Office (UK)), Mikhail Tolstykh (INM RAS, Hydrometcentre of Russia), Bill Merryfiled (Canadian Centre for Climate Modelling and Analysis), ICTP Scientific Contact: Adrian Tompkins
+Mikhail Tolstykh (Institute of Monitoring of INM RAS & Hydrometcentre of Russia), Evgeni Gordov (Institute of Monitoring of Climatic & Ecological Systems), Valentina Khan (Hydrometcentre of Russia & North Eurasia Climate Centre (NEACC, RCC, WMO)), Bill Merryfield (Canadian Centre for Climate Modelling and Analysis), Doug Smith (The Met Office, U.K.), ICTP Scientific Contact: Adrian Tompkins

 ICTP - Strada Costiera, 11